Steppin' Out (Neil Sedaka album)

 Steppin' Out is a 1976 album containing the works of Neil Sedaka.
 In America it was the third and final album of a trilogy of albums issued by The Rocket Record Company.
 (Rocket would issue a compilation album, Neil Sedaka's Greatest Hits, in 1977; but it contained no new material.)
 Outside America Steppin' Out was issued on the Polydor label.
 In 1998, the Varèse Sarabande label reissued Steppin' Out and included four bonus tracks.

-The title track, a #36 hit in the U.S., featured backing vocals by Sedaka's labelmate, Elton John.
+The title track peaked at number 36 on the Billboard Hot 100, and featured backing vocals by Elton John.